littlecodemonkey/blog/content/docs/reading/brodsky_challenge/004_the_old_testament/_index.md

   - 048c - **Bel and the Dragon**

 ## Eastern Orthodox Additional Books
-Books recognized by the Eastern Orthodox Church but not in the Catholic or Protestant Bibles.
+The below are books recognized by the Eastern Orthodox Church but not in the Catholic or Protestant Bibles.

 - 049 - **1 Esdras**
 - 050 - **2 Esdras** (Apocalypse of Ezra)